-An excellent example of licensed stores are Starbuckses that appear inside of other stores, like a Target or Safeway, often in the form of a big kiosk rather than a self-contained space.
-These mini-Starbuckses still carry all of the same coffees, snacks and merchandise, but they are not held to the same standards as traditional Starbucks locations.
+An excellent example of licensed stores are Starbucks that appear inside of other stores, like a Target or Safeway, often in the form of a big kiosk rather than a self-contained space.
+These mini-Starbucks still carry all of the same coffees, snacks, and merchandise, but they are not held to the same standards as traditional Starbucks locations.
 Nor are the Target Starbucks baristas employees of Starbucks: they’re employed by Target.

 The Pros and Cons of Franchise Ownership

-Naturally, all business opportunities have their upsides and downsides.
+Naturally, all business opportunities have their pros and cons.
 This list will help you make an informed decision on whether or not franchising is the right options for you.

-Of course, it’s important for you to do your due diligence on any franchise you’re looking into.
+Of course, it’s important to do your due diligence on any franchise you’re looking into.
 For you, some of these cons may be benefits, and vice versa.

-- Proven business model Alex has already gone through months or years of trial and error to refine her business model.
-Often, being a franchisee removes much of the risk inherent with a startup, because the franchisor has already made mistakes – and you get to reap the knowledge learned from those mistakes, without having to make them yourselves.
+Proven business model.
+Alex has already gone through months or years of trial and error to refine her business model.
+Often, being a franchisee removes much of the risk inherent with a startup, because the franchisor has already made mistakes.
+You get to reap the knowledge from those mistakes without having to make them yourselves.
 (Of course, any type of business carries risk, franchises included.
 Franchises are not a magical, success-insured investment.)

-- Market-tested products or services Much like with the proven business model, the franchisor has already taken their product or service to market and made their mistakes.
-The product or service has already received feedback from the market – it’s already passed through the first few rounds of trial by fire.
-And again, you get to reap the rewards of those lessons, without having to experience it yourself.
+Market-tested products or services.
+The product or service has already received feedback from the market — it’s already passed through the first few rounds of trial by fire.
+And again, you get to reap the rewards of those mistakes without having to pay for them yourself.

-- Brand recognition One of the most difficult aspects of running a small business can be bringing customers in the door and getting the word out to your audience.
-With a franchise, often the brand is already nationally recognizable.
-One obvious example is Subway – everybody and their mother knows about Subway.
-Or a more recent example: Menchies.
-Your franchisor has already worked to build the brand you’ll be using, so you don’t have to.
+Brand recognition.
+One of the most difficult aspects of running a small business is bringing customers in the door.
+With a franchise, the brand is often already nationally recognizable.
+One obvious example is Subway.
+Or a more recent example is Menchies.
+Your franchisor has already worked to build the brand you’ll be using so you don’t have to.

-- Territory security When you purchase a franchise location, you also receive a specific geographic territory that is now sacrosanct.
-This means that your franchisor won’t sell another franchise location too close to yours – they don’t want their franchisees competing with one another for market share, and neither do you.
+Territory security.
+When you purchase a franchise location, you also receive a specific geographic territory.
+This means your franchisor won’t sell another franchise location too close to yours — they don’t want their franchisees competing with one another for market share, and neither do you.
 You can even purchase multiple territories at once, if you want to expand your number of locations.
-Thus, you are assured of not having to compete with your fellow franchisees.

-- Marketing support Along with brand recognition, often the franchisor will provide marketing slogans, images, content and support with building your strategies and budget.
-Some franchisors even have national or international marketing campaigns that they run on behalf of all their locations.
+Marketing support.
+Along with brand recognition, the franchisor will often provide marketing slogans, images, content and support with building your strategies and budget.
+Some franchisors even have national or international marketing campaigns that they run on behalf of their locations.

-- Training program Training programs are typical within a franchise system, to give you a solid understanding of how the business model functions and what strategies are most successful for running a location.
+Training program.
+Training programs are typical built into a franchise system to give you a solid understanding of the business model and strategies for running a location.

-- Operational assistance In addition to the training system, many franchisors have a team dedicated to ongoing support for you and your location.
-They’ll answer your questions as they come up and assist with the many details that come with their franchise brand.
+Operational assistance.
+Many franchisors have a team dedicated to ongoing support for you and your location.
+They’ll answer your questions and assist with the many details that come with their franchise brand.

-- Built-in support system Last but not least, being a franchisee means you have a built-in support system of other franchisees.
-Often the brand will have online forums and annual conventions where franchisees can come together, answer questions, trade tips and tricks, etc.
+Built-in support system.
+Last but not least, being a franchisee means you have a built-in support system of other franchisees.
+The brand will have online forums and annual conventions where franchisees can come together, answer questions, trade tips and tricks, etc.